MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-vmm.md

     6. On the **Completion** page, ensure that you receive a *Virtual Machine Manager connector successfully created* message, and select **Close**.

 ### Validate the creation of a System Center Virtual Machine Manager connector

+To validate the creation of an SCVMM connector, follow these steps:

 1. In the **Connectors** pane, locate the System Center Virtual Machine Manager connector that you created.